dlt-science/science-notes/blogs/DePin/DePin.md

 ## Conclusion

 Even though the DePIN technology is just on the path to becoming a revolutionary approach to decentralising physical infrastructure such as sensors, storage, GPUs and more there are several concerns regarding them.
-Right implementations of these physical infrastructures can help to reduce costs, increase transparency, etc. DePINs can also try to take control of the network out of centralised players such as AWS and challenge them by involving individuals to participants in the network using their Equipments.
+Right implementations of these physical infrastructures can help to reduce costs, increase transparency, etc. DePINs can also try to take control of the network out of centralised players such as AWS and challenge them by involving individuals to participate in the network using their equipment.

 <div style="text-align: right;font-weight: bold;"></div>